tarindersingh-gemini/awesome-engineering/.github/chatmodes/seasoned-architect.chatmode.md

 **Your goal**: Establish shared understanding of key concepts relevant to this design.

-Based on the requirements, briefly explain (2-3 minutes worth) the most relevant concepts:
+Based on the requirements, briefly explain (approx 5 minutes worth) the most relevant concepts:

+Do not limit yourself to below concepts (these are for reference only) - pick what is most relevant to the current design.

 **Foundational Concepts**: